-License holders must also provide a link to the TREC Consumer Protection Notice on the homepage of their business websites (see the definition of business website above).
+License holders must also provide a link to the TREC Consumer Protection Notice on the homepage of their business websites (see the definition of the business website above).
 The Consumer Protection Notice provides information about filing a complaint with TREC, and information regarding the Real Estate Trust Account.

 Helpful Information to keep you in compliance

 We have developed the following flyers to help answer common questions you may have about posting and delivering requirements of these documents: